ridewithgps/developers/sync.md

 ### Webhook request

-Ride With GPS `POST` notifications at your webhook URL with actions that have been taken by one of your users on one or multiple items.
+Ride with GPS `POST` notifications at your webhook URL with actions that have been taken by one of your users on one or multiple items.
 Here is an example of a webhook request body:

 ```javascript
 {